-Sub-GHz vs 2.4 GHz: 5 Implications for Your IoT Deployment
+Sub-GHz vs 2.4 GHz ISM Band: 5 Implications for Your IoT Deployment

 When assessing different wireless solutions for your IoT deployment, you may be surprised to discover that most technologies are adopting license-free Industrial, Scientific and Medical (ISM) frequency bands for their operations.
 Without the complex licensing processes and hefty fees of the licensed bands, the license-free spectrum has been a preferred choice for many developers.
 While there are various ISM bands available today, the decision often boils down to sub-GHz vs 2.4 GHz frequencies.

-If you think the difference between these two groups of radio frequency only matters to wireless system developers, think again.
-For all IoT adopters, being able to distinguish between sub-GHz and 2.4 GHz RF is a major help in your wireless technology decision.
+If you think the difference between these two groups of ISM frequency bands only matters to wireless system developers, think again.
+For all IoT adopters, being able to distinguish between sub-GHz and 2.4 GHz ISM bands is a major help in your wireless technology decision.
 This is because the operating frequency impacts the ways in which a radio system performs in key network criteria.